xsvarela/Tester/README.md

 # Tester
-Tester

-This is a test repo
+This is just a test project to learn Git.

-Edit 1
+This is edit #000001

 This is edit #000002